Starsky & Hutch Ford Torino

 To really see how they did, I built this essentially box stock.
 The engine was fairly simple in the number of parts they used, but smart in the way parts were cast to maximize detail and clever in hiding the seams.
 It also includes the single coolest feature possible for those of us who like to add spark plug wiring: the top of he distributor cap towers were dimpled, so drill bits self-center on each tower while you work.
 Although I ended up not adding wiring this time, I still drilled out all nine towers just because of how cool the feature was.
 The engine appears to combine a Cleveland block with Windsor heads/valve covers, so if you want it to be 100% accurate you may wish to substitute the correct heads (or block) from your parts box.
 Also, the alternator is just plain ugly: the back of it is hollow, and the belt goes into the side of the fan rather than the pulley.
 The power steering pump on the other side of the engine is a separate piece that looks great, so I have no idea what happened here.
 Fortunately, once on it's far enough down in the engine bay that it doesn't detract from the final appearance.
 It also helps that there are some other nice details like the separate oil filter (with decal), sharp casting on the radiator and bulkhead, and separate breathers.
 The overall fit is also outstanding, with the parts lining up perfectly and fitting together almost as tightly as a current snap kit.

 The interior was just as good, with an assembly very similar to Revell's '69 Charger.
 Details were sharply cast, and the fit was excellent all around.
 It's especially nice that Revell figured out how to make a floor without leaving ejector pin marks in the footwells.
 It includes a police radio and separate pedals to be hung under the dash, so altering this to a non-Starsky & Hutch Torino should be easy work.
 I did cut the cord off the radio, replacing it with a short section of coiled wire.
-This was really my only deviation from kit-supplied parts during this build.
 I assumed that the woodgrain decals would be just as bad as every other dashboard decal I've ever encountered so I had originally planned to leave the dash face black, but I figured I'd give them a shot just for grins.
 To my surprise, they actually fit almost flawlessly, and only a little solvent was needed to get them to snug down over the gauge bezels.
 The gauges themselves were simply cut from the sheet and dropped in their respective holes with a dot of white glue on the back to hold them in place.

 The only problem I had with the body was some light ghosting of the hood reinforcements on the top side that needed to be sanded smooth.
 There were also the usual parting lines that needed to be removed, but these were so faint that I missed one and only realized it when I was doing the final polishing.
 As with the rest of the kit, the detailing was sharp and everything fit together nicely (this was especially nice with how tight the lights fit into their respective bezels both front and rear).
-The tires are Revell's generic "hot rod" big & littles, and while they look OK the wheels themselves don't quite look right.
-The rears should definitely be deeper, and ideally should be replaced with a pair from the parts box.
+The tires are Revell's generic "hot rod" big & littles, and while they look OK the wheels themselves didn't quite look right.
+The rears definitely needed to be deeper, and so I replaced the kit parts with a set of wheels from Fireball Modelworks.
+The fronts mated up to the kit-supplied tires and inner wheels just fine, but the corrected offset of the rears meant that I had to get some flatter wheel backs from my parts box.
 Glass is provided for the front, rear, and side quarter windows, all with stepped edges to put the glass closer to the outside of the body without sacrificing fit or strength - another nice touch.
 The engine bay is cast as part of the body, similar to older Monogram kits, but the detailing is much sharper and the sides more properly square than those older toolings.
 Revell also went with a separate heater core and master cylinder to help keep things from looking too clunky.

 I painted the body Tamiya TS-8 over white primer.
 The "striped tomato" look is provided as a set of decals, and fit reasonably well to perfect depending on how much massaging you want to do.
 The "Torino" badge in the tail panel isn't as good, thanks to the trim being too tall to let the decal settle nicely.
 Either sand this flatter or (like I did) do the trim in BMF and cut the decal small enough to fit inside of it.
 The decal for the "Ford" script on the trunk fit perfectly, and the cast-in detail was shallow enough that decal solvent made things look nearly seamless.
 I opted to paint the nose and front fender scripts, and used BMF and chrome details for the trim and locks.
 I painted the grille flat gray, then sprayed it with a light layer of Testor's Transparent Black Window Tint to darken the holes and Dullcote to seal everything together.
 The badge decal was added after the painting was done and the surround and badge mount were unmasked.